peng-ju/Deep-Learning/README.md

 These projects guide me to have a deep understanding of the implementation of deep learning.

 ### DataLoader_ImageAugmentation
-> Create a customized Dataloader class with torch.utils.data.Dataset.
+> Created a customized Dataloader class with torch.utils.data.Dataset.
 Apply normalization and image augmentation.
 Practice with Torchvision.

 ### OOP_Object_Oriented_Programming
 > Practice program for Objective Oriented Programming.
-Creates a calllable class for Fibonacci sequence and Prime number.
+Created a calllable class for Fibonacci sequence and Prime number.

 ### Simple_Neural_Network
-> Construct a two-layer neural network with Adam, SGD+ optimizer.
+> Constructed a two-layer neural network with Adam, SGD+ optimizer.
 Compared the result with Torch.nn.